Apricots (1 Apricot)

 How to consume Apricots without glucose spikes

-Engage in light physical activity, such as a short walk, after consuming apricots to help your body utilize the glucose more effectively.
+Engage in light physical activity, like walking, after eating apricots to help your body use up the glucose more efficiently.

 Find Glucose response for your favourite foods